 Before you download the iOS 13 beta onto your device, remember that pre-release software is plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your device’s battery life, and its overall speed.

 You should be able to fix some of these issues on your own, but some bugs and performance problems will require a fix from Apple in a future beta.

-The company will likely release new iOS 13 betas for developers, and those in the Beta Software Program, around 10AM Pacific.
-The company typically releases new beta updates every 1-2 weeks.
+Apple generally pushes new iOS 13 betas to developers, and those in the Beta Software Program, around 10AM Pacific.
+It typically releases new beta updates every 1-2 weeks.